Dads: We love ‘em, we need ‘em, and it would be a whole lot harder to homeschool without ‘em!

 - Origami money – Dads can always use a little extra cash for something special they want, but why not make it a little more creative?
 Kids can learn origami and spice up the “cash in the card” gift at the same time with this creative craft!

 - Father’s Day trophy – Let Dad know he has won the title of “Best Dad” with this cute trophy project.
-Uses coffee cups, duct tape, gold paint, and other simple household items.
+Uses styrofoam cups, gold foil, gold pipe cleaners, and tape.

-- Homemade BBQ sauce – If Dad loves barbeque, make your own sauce for him, complete with a personalized bottle and label!
-This fun craft includes a bottle template, and will make Dad the king of the grill!
+- Homemade BBQ sauce – If Dad loves barbecue, make your own sauce for him complete with a personalized bottle and label!
+This is fun for the kids to make and fun for Dad to receive!

-- Shrink art key chain – This simple key chain is made from Styrofoam meat trays.
-Kids can decorate however they like, and give Dad a gift he will use every time he gets out his keys.
+- Shrink art key chain – Kids can decorate however they like, and give Dad a gift he will use every time he gets out his keys.

 - Special lunches – If Dad takes his lunch to work, why not make him some special lunches the week of Father’s Day?
 Let the kids prepare the lunch menu, make the food, assemble everything into a lunch box, and include a special note along with the lunch.
 For some recipe ideas, consider sandwich wraps or grilled sandwiches, and some homemade cookies.

 - Personalized luggage tags – If Dad travels a lot, these luggage tags are the perfect Father’s Day gift.
-Kids use felt, cardstock, ribbon and other craft items to create identification tags that will remind Dad of the family while he is away.
-Includes downloadable tag templates.
+Even toddlers can help make luggage tags that will remind Dad of the family while he is away.